Feeling tight and irritated when the weather gets cooler? We asked an expert how Ayurveda can help your skin in winter

 By Dr Charlotte Bech

 But no matter what your dosha, according to Ayurveda, winter can have both an ageing and a clogging effect on your skin.
-But never fear – there are a few Ayurvedic measures you can take to build a fresher, younger skin as winter moves into spring.
+But never fear – there are a few measures you can take.
+Here’s how Ayurveda can help your skin and build a fresher, younger complexion as winter moves into spring.

 Ayurveda says that winter has two phases – a Vata season and a Kapha season – and each one affects your skin, as well as your whole body, in different ways.